redex557/ORB_Python/README.md

 ## Execution
 ### Linux
-* Type the Folowing into the Console
+* Type the Folowing into the Console:
     <b>python orb.py</b>

 ### Windows